smartSenseSolutions/xfsc-workshop/Exercise-1/README.md

 ### Key Pair for SSH 🔐

+We have prepared this setup for two AWS regions: `US East(N. Virginia) us-east-1` and `Europe (Frankfurt) eu-central-1`.
+You can choose either one of these regions for your cloud deployment.

-[Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) in your AWS account (in `US East(N. Virginia) us-east-1` region) for SSH access to your instance.
+[Create a key pair](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html) in your AWS account (in `US East(N. Virginia) us-east-1` or `Europe (Frankfurt) eu-central-1` region, according to your preference) for SSH access to your ec2 instance.

 ## Clone the Repository, If not done already